zushicat/crawler-NRW-aerial-images/data/meta/README.md

 **Note**
-All of the images have a value of 10000 both for Anzahl_Spalten and Anzahl_Zeilen, which equals a 10000 x 10000 pixel resolution.
+All of the images have a value of 10000 both for Anzahl_Spalten and Anzahl_Zeilen (in the original dataset), which equals a 10000 x 10000 pixel resolution for each image.